CarlosNto/CarlosNto/README.md

 # Hey 👋

-My name is Carlos Cardoso, I'm from Brazil and I'm an air traffic controler who loves the IT universe.
+My name is Carlos Cardoso, I'm from Brazil and I'm an air traffic controller who loves the IT universe.

 I really love solving problems, as you can see I do this every day in the airspace.